bnb/site/README.md

 # leo.im [![Build](https://travis-ci.org/leo/leo.github.io.svg?branch=master)](https://travis-ci.org/leo/leo.github.io)

 This is where you'll find all the links to the places where my work lives on the web.
+You can find my old post (those that haven't made it to Medium) in the `_posts` directory.

 ## Caught a bug?